Complexity

 summary: ClassVar[str] = 'Forbids ``f`` strings that are too complex.'

-class TooManyRaisesViolation(node, text=None, baseline=None)[source]
+final class TooManyRaisesViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation